 Consider a situation where a header_union u1 has member headers u1.h1 and u1.h2, and at a given point in the program's execution u1.h1 is valid and u1.h2 is invalid.
-If a write is attempted to a field of the invalid member header u1.h1 may change as a result.
+If a write is attempted to a field of the invalid member header u1.h2, then any or all of the fields of the valid member header u1.h1 may change as a result.
 Such a write must not change the validity of any member headers of u1, nor any other state that is currently defined in the system, whether it is defined state in header fields or anywhere else.